whoschek/bzfs/README.md

     like so: `zfs destroy $SRC_DATASET#$BOOKMARK`.
 Typically,
     bookmarks should be pruned less aggressively than snapshots, and destination snapshots should be pruned less aggressively than source snapshots.
-As an example starting point, here is a script that deletes all bookmarks that were created more than 90 days ago, yet does not delete the latest 200 bookmarks (per dataset) regardless of when they were created: `bzfs dummy tank2/boo/bar --dryrun --recursive --skip-replication --delete-dst-snapshots=bookmarks
+As an example starting point, here is a command that deletes all bookmarks that were created more than 90 days ago, yet does not delete the latest 200 bookmarks (per dataset) regardless of whether they were created earlier or later: `bzfs dummy tank2/boo/bar --dryrun --recursive --skip-replication
+    --delete-dst-snapshots=bookmarks
     --include-snapshot-times-and-ranks 'latest 200..latest 100%'
     --include-snapshot-times-and-ranks '*..90 days ago'`